farcire/curby/refined-prd.md

 **FR-001: Interactive Parking Legality Map**
 - **Description:** Visual map interface showing parking legality for all blockfaces within the **Mission and SOMA neighborhoods**.
 - **Acceptance Criteria:**
-  - [ ] Map loads showing all blockfaces within Mission & SOMA with correct color coding.
+  - [x] Map loads showing all blockfaces within Mission & SOMA with correct color coding.
-  - [ ] Map lines follow the actual curvature of the streets (high-fidelity geometry).
+  - [x] Map lines follow the actual curvature of the streets (high-fidelity geometry).

 **FR-002: Short-Term Future Legality Checking**
 - **Description:** Allow users to check parking legality for the current time or up to 48 hours in the future (to support 24-hour parking durations).
 - **Acceptance Criteria:**
-  - [ ] System defaults to the current time on app load.
+  - [x] System defaults to the current time on app load.
-  - [ ] User can select a start time up to 48 hours in the future.
+  - [x] User can select a start time up to 7 days in the future (expanded from 48 hours).

 **FR-003: Parking Rule Interpretation Engine**
 - **Description:** Backend system that evaluates parking rules from the live data source with correct precedence.
 - **Acceptance Criteria:**
-  - [ ] The highest-precedence rule determines the result when multiple rules apply.
+  - [x] The highest-precedence rule determines the result when multiple rules apply.

 **FR-004: Plain-Language Rule Explanations**
 - **Description:** Display clear, human-readable explanations of parking rules.
 - **Acceptance Criteria:**
-  - [ ] Tapping a blockface displays a clear explanation of the current rules.
+  - [x] Tapping a blockface displays a clear explanation of the current rules.
-  - [ ] The display must include **Location Context**:
+  - [x] The display includes **Location Context**:
     - **Street Name** with **Cardinal Direction** (e.g., "North", "East side") where available.
     - **Address Range** (e.g., "100-199") to confirm the specific block.
-  - [ ] The explanation must explicitly include:
+  - [x] The explanation explicitly includes:
     - **Street Sweeping:** Day and time window (e.g., "Mon 8am-10am").
     - **Closures:** Any current or planned future permitted closures (date/time range).
     - **Duration:** Maximum allowed parking duration for the current time (for both metered and non-metered areas).